 If an individual already has pre-existing conditions like depression, bipolar disorder, and anxiety, unhealthy relationships can worsen the symptoms.
 Once the symptoms become worse, individuals may self-medicate and turn to substance abuse for support.

-Codependency and Unhealthy Relationships
+Codependency And Unhealthy Relationships

 There are different types of unhealthy relationships directly related to addiction, like codependent/enabling relationships.
 Codependent relationships have positive intention to help loved ones in need; however, they may not have boundaries that allow individuals sufficient independence to grow.
-It is dysfunctional as it enables individuals with substance abuse disorders, careless life decisions and toxic habits.
+It is dysfunctional as it enables individuals with substance use disorders, careless life decisions and toxic habits.

 Codependents are often empathic and caring people who wish to support their partners; however, codependents helping alcoholics and addicts may experience distress over their partners condition.
 In some instances, the codependent may begin to drink or abuse to enable their partner’s habit.
 Codependents may suffer underlying conditions like depression or anxiety, losing their identity in their partner’s life.